jiadi-li/CollectionR/README.md

 Data Acquisition and Management

-* More R programs can be found: http://rpubs.com/jiadi_li
+* More R programs (unorganized) can be found: http://rpubs.com/jiadi_li